mkro298/TextTrove/README.md

 to do:
 - update questions so it directly cuts the file
-- handle search for textbook - when user types stuff into chapter - drop down to pick chapter
 - delete the original file too
 - handle UI for that
 - all of the UI stuff + creating pages and components